runar-labs/runar-swift/swift-serializer/CURRENT_STATE_AND_PLAN.md

 ## Notes on FFI Alignment

-- Preferred: enhance `RunarFFI.LabelResolver` to expose `canResolve(_:)` and return `LabelKeyInfo` rather than a single string.
-If not immediately possible, provide a temporary adapter in `swift-serializer` that constructs `LabelKeyInfo` from available FFI calls and configuration, with strict behavior (no silent defaults).
+- FFI exposes only keystore encryption/decryption with public keys (envelope crypto).
+It does not and will not provide label resolution APIs.
+- The Swift-side `LabelResolver` must map labels to actual recipients: `networkPublicKey` and `profilePublicKeys` as raw bytes, pre-resolved before invoking FFI.
-- Ensure EnvelopeCrypto APIs accept the resolved recipients exactly once per operation; avoid hidden fallbacks.
+- Ensure EnvelopeCrypto is fed with these pre-resolved recipients exactly once per operation; avoid any hidden defaults or fallbacks.